 Sound is a wave motion that carries energy from one point to another through an elastic solid, liquid or gas (air).
 The waves are produced by a vibrating object producing pressure fluctuations.
 As those reach the ear, the eardrum vibrates in direct response, and these pressure fluctuations are heard as sound.
 For the sound to be audible, the wave frequencies must be in the range of 20 to 20,000 Hz (pulses per second).
 Sound pressure level is measured in decibels (dB).

 In addition to potentially causing deafness, noise can also contribute to other health risks.
 For example, the World Health Organisation states that working in environments with high levels of industrial noise creates a greater risk of cardiovascular disease.

 Noise in the built environment has the following primary sources:

-- Domestic acitivites from adjoining properties (e.g. adjacent apartments, terraces).
+- domestic activities from adjoining properties (e.g. adjacent apartments, terraces)

-Construction sites can act as significant source of noise pollution and require careful management.
+Construction sites can act as significant source of noise pollution and requires careful management.
 Construction site noise can have negative health and productivity impacts on both site workers and occupants of neighbouring buildings.

-Construction noise and vibration is strongly regulated by legislation including the Control of Noise at Work Regulations 2005, the Control of Pollution Act 1974, Sections 60 & 61 and British Standard 5228.
-The lower exposure action level is 80dB(A) for an equivalent 8hr working day, however, Frequent causes of construction site noise are:
+Construction noise and vibration is strongly regulated by legislation including the Control of Noise at Work Regulations 2005, the Control of Pollution Act 1974, Sections 60 & 61 and British Standard 5228 Code of practice for noise and vibration control of construction and open sites.
+The lower exposure action level is 80dB(A) for an equivalent 8hr working day, however, frequent causes of construction site noise are: